Karthikr32/bookmyride/README.md

 **2. Default Retrieval Mode (No Keyword Provided)**

-When keyword is absent:
+When no keyword is provided:
-- Full booking list is fetched
+- The full booking list is fetched.
-- Pagination + sorting applied
+- Pagination and sorting are applied.
-- DTO mapping via `ManagementBookingDataDto`
+- Results are mapped using `ManagementBookingDataDto`.
-- Response wrapped in `ApiPageResponse`
+- The page is wrapped in an `ApiPageResponse`, which is then wrapped in an `ApiResponse` and returned by the controller.

-If the page is empty → **404 NOT_FOUND** with page-level detail.
+If the resulting page is empty, return **404 NOT_FOUND** with an empty list and page-level metadata.

 **3. Deterministic Prefix-Based Search Engine**